 - Step 1: Organize your open data for the Data.gov Pipeline

 - Frequently Asked Questions

 Data.gov is primarily a federal open government data site.
-However, state, local, and tribal governments can also syndicate metadata describing their open data resources on Data.gov for greater discoverability.
-Data.gov does not host data directly, but rather aggregates metadata about open data resources in one centralized location.
-Once an open data source meets the necessary format and metadata requirements, the Data.gov team can pull directly from it as a Harvest Source, synchronizing that source’s metadata on Data.gov as often as every 24 hours.
+However, state, local, and tribal governments can also publish metadata describing their open data resources on Data.gov for greater discoverability.
+Data.gov does not host data directly (with a few exceptions), but rather aggregates metadata about open data resources in one centralized location.
+Once an open data source meets the necessary format and metadata requirements, the Data.gov team can harvest the metadata directly, synchronizing that source’s metadata on Data.gov as often as every 24 hours.

 From 2009-2013, agency updates to the Data.gov catalog were not automated.
 Federal agencies submitted metadata for individual datasets to Data.gov through a central Dataset Management System (DMS).
 At present, pursuant to the Federal Open Data Policy discussed in more detail below, all metadata is added to Data.gov through the federated “harvest” model.

 Dataset Updates Additions, updates, and deletions occur through a Harvest Source rather than within Data.gov directly.
 Data.gov synchronizes those changes through a daily Harvest Job.

 Step 1.
 Organize your open data for the Data.gov Pipeline